networkimprov/mnm-hammer/README.md

 ### Quick start

-1. Follow steps to install & start TCP at https://github.com/networkimprov/mnm
+1. Follow steps to install & start TCP server at https://github.com/networkimprov/mnm

-1. Start client
+1. Build client
 a) go get github.com/networkimprov/mnm-hammer
 b) cd $GOPATH/src/github.com/networkimprov/mnm-hammer
+c) ./webdeps.sh # download browser modules
+d) go build mnm-hammer

+1. Start client
-c) go run mnm-hammer --test [--http [host]:port] # http default localhost:80 may require sudo
+a) ./mnm-hammer --test server_host:port [--http [host]:port] # http default ":80" may require sudo
+b) ctrl-C to stop client

 1. Point FireFox to http://localhost/Blue # not yet tested in other browsers

 1. See docs in the &#9432; menu

+### License

+Copyright 2018 Liam Breck

+This file is part of the "mnm" software.
+Anyone may redistribute mnm and/or modify it under the terms of the GNU Lesser General Public License version 3, as published by the Free Software Foundation.
+See https://www.gnu.org/licenses/

+Mnm is distributed WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See said License for details.